GeorginaXu/MusicalWebsite/README.md

-## Current Functionality
+## Website Structure

    Currently, only the front-end of all webpages were implemented.
 The Match button in the navigation bar will take users to the matching quiz.
 The matching quiz webpage is not connected to the sqlite database yet, so it cannot query data based on user's answers.
 The Browse button in the navigation bar will take users to browse.html, which allows users to browse all musicals that are currently in theature.
 The Ticket button in the navigation bar will take users to tickets.html, which provides users the link to book tickets for their chosen musical.

+## Database Structure

-   In addition, the sqlite database was also built and the file is called **Musicals.db**.
-The database contains THREE tables:
+   The database was built using SQLite and SQLite Studio.
+The database file is stored as a file called **Musicals.db**.
+It contains THREE tables:

    - Date